erczo/dendro-web-api/README.md

 3. Make this project directory the current directory, i.e. `cd dendro-web-api`.

-4. Install modules via `npm install'.
+4. Install modules via `npm install`.

 5. If all goes well, you should be able to run the predefined package scripts.